Hirato/lamiae/README.txt

 Windows
 There is a lamiae.bat in the main directory, this is your sole means of launching lamiae.
+If you're having issues running the game, make sure that your drivers are properly installed and that your GPU can at least match Intel's Sandy Bridge in all aspects.

 Linux/FreeBSD
 There is a script named lamiae.sh in the main directory, running this will launch the proper binary for your platform.
 A multitude of command line options are available, run with --help, -h or -? to get a list.
+If you have problems running it, make sure that SDL2, SDL2_mixer and SDL2_image is installed.
+If you have an Nvidia GPU, you should also make sure that the proprietary drivers are installed and working.

 Mac (OS X) *UNSUPPORTED*
 Hopw Roewur Ne.

-Once up and running, if you want to dive straight into making an RPG, go to data/rpg/games and copy the "base" directory, this is the basis for your game.
+Once up and running, if you want to dive straight into making something, go to data/rpg/games and copy the "base" directory, this is the basis for your game.
 You'll find additional readmes and instructions inside.
 Good Luck!